Professor David Main, Professor of Production Animal Health and Welfare, Royal Agricultural University

 Barney Reed is a senior scientific manager in the research animals department of the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
 He is engaged in a range of initiatives involving individuals and organisations from animal welfare, government, academia and industry, both in the UK and internationally, aimed at promoting fuller implementation of the 3Rs and effective ethical review.

 Dr Sally Robinson

 Professor Clare Stanford

 Professor Clare Stanford trained as a physiologist at University College London (UCL) and Oxford.
-For over 30 years, her research interests have focussed on the importance of using naturalistic stimuli in laboratory animal science, especially when trying to explain the neurobiology of psychiatric disorders and their treatment.
+For over 30 years, her research interests have focused on the importance of using naturalistic stimuli in laboratory animal science, especially when trying to explain the neurobiology of psychiatric disorders and their treatment.
 She is a past president of the British Association for Psychopharmacology and also of the Laboratory Animal Science Association and is currently professor Emeritus of Translational Neuropharmacology at UCL.